 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Upgrading.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Upgrading.

 This page explains in detail how to upgrade Moodle.
 For a summary of the process, see Upgrade overview.